 This one was directed by Edward Ludwig, his last film in fact.
-He’d been helming B oaters since just after the war and moved into TV Westerns when they came along.
+He’d been helming B-oaters since just after the war and moved into TV Westerns when they came along.
 He wasn’t John Ford.
 But he worked with John Payne a lot, doing The Vanquished and a lot of Restless Gun, and he knew Calhoun from directing The Texan episodes.
 He’d done The Fighting Seabees for Republic so wasn’t a total loser.
 And he still has his admirers today.

 The rather implausible story was by Richard Bernstein and Max Steeber (Bernstein’s only Western and Steeber’s only film), worked up into a screenplay by Jo Heims, also inexpert.
 It concerns tired gunfighter Blaine Madden (Calhoun) coming into Baxter, the town of Sheriff Ben Corey (Cameron).
 The sheriff has a young man, Reb (Rod Lauren, in his only Western apart from Law of the Lawless the following year) whom he wants as deputy but the youth isn’t interested and so wearing the badge instead is sour Morgan Woodward, who hates Madden.
 There’s a town drunk (John Litel) who is shot down by badman Joe Sully (perennial baddie Lane Bradford) and the drunk turns out to be Madden’s dad.
 So Madden hunts down Sully and his brother and murders them.
 But Sheriff Rod has followed him and reluctantly shoots him in the arm.
 This wound will turn out to be fatal.

 Sheriff Cameron, Deputy Woodward and gunslinger Calhoun